Quantum feedback control of a two-atom network closed by a semi-infinite waveguide

-\end{small} where $|e_1,e_2,\{0\}\rangle$ means that both atoms are in the excited state and there are no photons in the waveguide, $|e_1,g_2,\{k\}\rangle$ indicates that the first atom is in the excited state, the second atom is in the ground state, and there is one photon in the waveguide, $|g_1,e_2,\{k\}\rangle$ means that the first atom is in the ground stat, the second atom is in the excited state and there is on one photon in the waveguide, $|g_1,g_2,\{k_1\}\{k_2\}\rangle$ represents that both of the two atoms are in the ground state and there are two photons in the waveguide. $c_{ee}(t)$, $c_{egk}(t,k)$, $c_{gek}(t,k)$, and $c_{kk}(k_1,k_2,t)$ are the probability amplitudes, respectively.
+\end{small} Here, $|e_1,e_2,\{0\}\rangle$ represents that both atoms are excited and there are no photons in the waveguide, $|e_1,g_2,\{k\}\rangle$ indicates that the first atom is excited, the second atom is in its ground state, and there is one photon with the mode $k$ in the waveguide, $|g_1,e_2,\{k\}\rangle$ represents that the first atom is in its ground state, the second atom is excited and there is one photon in the waveguide, and finally, $|g_1,g_2,\{k_1\}\{k_2\}\rangle$ represents that both atoms are in their ground states and there are two photons with modes $k_1$ and $k_2$ in the waveguide. $c_{ee}(t)$, $c_{egk}(t,k)$, $c_{gek}(t,k)$ and $c_{kk}(k_1,k_2,t)$ represent the quantum state amplitudes respectively.